metagov/daostar/DAOIPs/daoip-2.md

 }
 ```

-A DAO MAY inherit the `IERC4824` interface above or it MAY create an external registration contract that is compliant with this EIP.
+A DAO MAY inherit the `IERC4824` interface above or it MAY create an external registration contract that is compliant with this DAOIP.
 Whether the DAO inherits the above interface or it uses an external registration contract, the DAO SHOULD define a method for and implement some access control logic to enable efficient updating for daoURI.
 If a DAO creates an external registration contract, the registration contract MUST store the DAO’s primary address, typically the address of the primary governance contract.
-See the reference implementation of external registration contract in the attached assets folder to this EIP.
+See the reference implementation of external registration contract in the attached assets folder to this DAOIP.

 When reporting information in the DAO JSON-LD Schema, if a given field has no value (for example, `description`), it SHOULD be removed rather than left with an empty or `null` value.

 ### Indexing

 If a DAO inherits the `IERC4824` interface from a 4824-compliant DAO factory, then the DAO factory SHOULD incorporate a call to an indexer contract as part of the DAO's initialization to enable efficient network indexing.
-If the DAO is [ERC-165](./eip-165)-compliant, the factory can do this without additional permissions.
+If the DAO is [ERC-165](https://eips.ethereum.org/EIPS/eip-165)-compliant, the factory can do this without additional permissions.
 If the DAO is _not_ compliant with ERC-165, the factory SHOULD first obtain access control rights to the indexer contract and then call `logRegistration` directly with the address of the new DAO and the daoURI of the new DAO.
 Note that any user, including the DAO itself, MAY call `logRegistration` and submit a registration for a DAO which inherits the `IERC4824` interface and which is also ERC-165-compliant.

 ```solidity
 pragma solidity ^0.8.1;